Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Introduction

 The rest of the paper is structured as follows. \Cref{sec:background} provides the mathematical background and describes the standard formulation of optimal design of experiments for Bayesian linear inverse problems.
-The proposed approach for handling errors in observation correlations is described in~\Cref{sec:OED_Correlated_OBS}, with detailed derivation of formulae given in the appendices.
+The proposed approach for handling errors in observation correlations is described in~\Cref{sec:OED_Correlated_OBS}, with detailed derivation of formulae given in the appendices included in the supplementary material.
 The setup and results of numerical experiments are given in \Cref{sec:numerical_experiments}.
 Concluding remarks are presented in~\Cref{sec:Conclusions}.